-Sprauve also details some of the factors that go into determining how much a late payment will hurt your scores:
+Sprauve also explains that the impact of a missed credit card payment or late bill on your FICO credit score varies significantly depending upon the individual consumer’s circumstances.
+He details some of the factors that can help determine how much a late payment will hurt your scores:

-- Number of other accounts on the file which are currently paid as agreed
+- The number of other accounts on the file that you’ve currently paid as agreed

-The bottom line?
-One slip up and your credit score may take a dive, especially if you have otherwise stellar credit.
+The irony is, the better your credit, the more you may feel the sting.
+One slipup and your credit score may take a dive—even if you have otherwise stellar credit.

-‘The old analogy of ‘the bigger they are, the harder they fall’ applies to credit scores, too,” warns Ely.
+“The old [adage] of ‘the bigger they are, the harder they fall’ applies to credit scores too,” warns Ely.
 “If you have a really high FICO Score, you’ll take a bigger hit for a late payment than someone with a lower FICO Score.”

-While the best defense is to be meticulous about paying your bills by the due date, if you do mess up, see if you can’t persuade the lender or collector to remove the blemish from your reports.
-While they may balk at first, you may be able to get them to change their mind if you have a good explanation as to why it happened — and if you can convince them it won’t happen again.
+The best defense is to be meticulous about paying your bills by the due date.
+But if you do mess up, see if you can’t convince the lender or collector to remove the ding from your reports.
+While they may balk at first, you may be able to persuade them to change their mind if you have a good explanation—and they believe you when say it won’t happen again.

-If you’re concerned about how late payments could be impacting your credit, you can check your three credit reports for free once a year.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores that are updated monthly.
+If you’re concerned about how late payments could be damaging your credit, you can check your three credit reports for free once a year.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.

 [Offer: Bad Credit?
-The credit professionals at Lexington Law can use their legal expertise to help you aim for a better credit profile.
-They help you obtain your credit reports and their attorneys and paralegals will review your credit reports and then help you dispute any errors with the credit bureaus.
-Get started today or call them at (844) 346-3296 for a free credit consultation.]
+The credit professionals at Lexington Law use their legal expertise to help you aim for a better credit profile.
+Start by getting your credit reports, then connect with Lexington Law’s attorneys and paralegals who will review your credit reports and help you dispute any errors with the credit bureaus.
+Get started today or call (844) 346-3296 for a free credit consultation.]

 Image: Ingram Publishing